peterosterlund2/texel/doc/tbprobe.md

   16 condition is applied in order to not spend too much time on "swindle nodes" when other parts of the search tree do not involve tablebase positions.

-* If the root position is a pawn-less 4 man position, no Gaviota or Syzygy tablebases are available, the available thinking time is large enough, and the transposition table is large enough, Texel will automatically generate a tablebase for the position and store it in the main transposition table.
+* If the root position is a pawnless 4-man position, no Gaviota or Syzygy tablebases are available, the available thinking time is large enough, and the transposition table is large enough, Texel will automatically generate a tablebase for the position and store it in the main transposition table.
 This